 Duncan was the NBA playoff leader in 13 categories: games, minutes played, field goals made and attempted, two-point field goals made and attempted, free throws made and attempted, offensive rebounds, defensive rebounds, total rebounds, blocks and points.
 In the finals against the Nets, his averages were also inflated.
 A staggering line of 24.2 points, 17.0 rebounds, 5.3 assists and 5.3 blocks is one that frequently requires a double-take and was vital to the Spurs beating New Jersey in six games that year.

 2003-04: Kevin Garnett, Minnesota Timberwolves

-The MVP of that season boasted NBA-highs in PER (29.4), WS (18.3), and was third in DRtg (92).
-His stat line for that season — 24.2p/13.9r/5.0a/2.2b — is one that has only been averaged by one other player, Kareem Abdul-Jabbar.
+The MVP also boasted NBA-highs in PER (29.4), win shares (18.3) and was third in defensive rating (92).
+His stat line for that season — 24.2 points, 13.9 rebounds, 5.0 assists, 2.2 blocks — is one that only one other player has averaged, Kareem Abdul-Jabbar.

 2004-05: Tim Duncan, San Antonio Spurs

 Despite missing 16 games during the regular season, Duncan managed to post a line of 20.3 points, 11.1 rebounds and 2.6 blocks while leading the league with a defensive rating of 93.
 As he returned for the playoffs, he was San Antonio’s most consistent option.
 Duncan had another playoff with averages greater than 20 points, 12 rebounds and two blocks, and led the playoffs in twos made and attempted, free throws made and attempted, rebounds and points.
 The numbers he threw up resulted in his third Finals MVP award.